nityakottapally1/Project-2-/README.md

 - To **enable data-driven analysis** by uncovering mortality trends over time.
 - To **create an interactive Tableau dashboard** that helps visualize key insights, such as the leading causes of death in 2017.

-With nearly **113,000 records spanning 19 years**, this dataset offers a robust foundation for understanding how causes of death have evolved nationwide.
-Ultimately, our goal was to make these insights more accessible and actionable for public health discussions and decision-making.

 ---
 ## Data Set Columns